ttscoff/snibbets/src/README.md

 #### Syntax Highlighting

 The `highlight` key turns on syntax highlighting.
-This requires that either `pygmentize` or `skyligting` is available on your system (both available via package managers like Homebrew).
+This requires that either `pygmentize` or `skylighting` is available on your system (both available via package managers like Homebrew).
 This feature is still in development and results may be mixed.
 You can also set `highlighter` to `pygments` or `skylight` to force using one highlighter over the other.

 Highlighting using Skylighting requires that your snippets be named with extra extensions defining the lexer to use.
 The last extension before `.md` (or whatever your snippet extension is set to) should be the one that the highlighter will recognize as a valid lexer, e.g. `my code.jquery.js.md`.

 You can also define languages in your fenced code blocks by putting the lexer name right after the opening fence.
-This is used with Skylighting, but Pygments will always use it's own lexer detection.
 When defining multiple snippets in one file that are of different languages, this method will ensure that each one is properly highlighted.

+If you don't use either extensions or fenced code labels with Skylighting, code won't get highlighted.

 To define a snippet as python code, for example: